polettix/teepee/README.md

     can come handy when you set the environment variable ["TEEPEE\_NEWLINE"](#teepee_newline) to a non-false value, but you want to disable the newline printing in one call.

+- -N
+- --no-input

+        -N
+        --no-input

+    boolean option to signal that there is no input at all.
+This is handy if you just want to expand a template based on a few variables set directly on the command line, for example:

+        # both "n" for newline and "N" for no-input, then multiple defines
+        $ teepee -nN -d a=b -d c=d -T '[% a %] -> [% c %]'
+        b -> d

 - -o
 - --output